hhong96/Neighborhood-Recommender/README.md

 # Neighborhood Recommender System :house:

 This app recommend the best neighborhood to live in based on user input related to quality of living factors.
 It is deployed using Streamlit.
-[Click](https://hhong96-neighborhood-recommender-app-6szh3p.streamlit.app) to access the app.
+[Click](https://hhong96-neighborhood-recommender-app-6szh3p.streamlit.app) to access the hosted app.